Interview and pictures by Marko Syrjala

 Did you split up with SPV?

 How about the next MSG album?
-Who’s gonna release it?
+Who’s going to release it?

 Ok, our time is running out soon?
 And there are so many questions still left?
 Well, let’s take this one.
 What are your favorite guitar players, who are your influences?